erincatto/box2d/docs/overview.md

 This manual is only updated with new releases.
 The latest version of Box2D may be out of sync with this manual.

+> **Caution**:
+> This manual applies to the associated release and not necessarily the
+> latest version on the main branch.

 ## Feedback and Bugs
 Please file bugs and feature requests here:
 [Box2D Issues](https://github.com/erincatto/box2d/issues)